Procedure: Succession planning

-- Depending on the potential successors identified, determine the urgency and nature of development or targeted recruitment action needed:
+- Depending on the potential successors identified, determine the urgency and nature of development or targeted recruitment action required:

-- If no successors then external recruitment is most likely necessary.
+- If no successors, then external recruitment may be required.
 If the availability of external candidates is low, then a specific recruitment replacement strategy should be developed for the position.

-- If it appears that potential successors are likely to need considerable development, then an accelerated development plan, linked to the individual's Statement of Expectations should be developed for these individuals.
+- If potential successors require considerable development, then an accelerated development plan, linked to the individual's Performance Development Review, should be developed.

-- If a full range of successors, both short and longer term are available, then no specific actions may be needed - simply monitor the situation in case it changes.
+- If a full range of short and long term successors are identified then no specific actions may be required - monitor the situation in case it changes.

-- A College/Divisional succession plan does not replace individual performance planning and discussions, or even budgeting and financial planning.
-Workforce and succession plans support the College/Division strategic objectives and resource decisions to ensure that future staffing arrangements are sustainable and integrated, rather than merely opportunistic or ad-hoc.
+- A College/Division succession plan does not replace individual performance planning and discussions, or budgeting and financial planning.
+Workforce and succession plans support the College/Division strategic objectives and resource decisions to ensure that future staffing arrangements are sustainable and integrated.

 Step 3: Identifying relevant development strategies